Praise for Direct Payments system

 "Service users of all ages can benefit from building up a support packages which suits them and their families."

 Mrs Cooke purchases carers from her preferred domiciliary care agency, although most people use the funding to directly employ personal assistants or purchase services to meet their care needs.
 To help with all aspects of Direct Payments, the council has contracted PeoplePlus Independent Living Services.
-This agency gives support and assistance with understanding what Direct Payments can be used for, such as recruitment, employing personal assistants and ongoing advice and guidance around all aspects of managing direct payment accounts.
+This agency gives support and assistance with understanding what Direct Payments can be used for.
+It can be used for recruitment, employing personal assistants and ongoing advice and guidance around all aspects of managing direct payment accounts.

 You can find out more about PeoplePlus' service at https://peopleplus.co.uk/communities/direct-payment-support-services/